lix-project/lix-website/content/team.md

   relevant,Qyriad will recuse herself from the relevant decision-making**.

 - **raitobezarius** declares that he's self-employed in a cooperative, offers Nix-based consulting and training.
-  He has currently no stake in the cooperative, though this will change soon.
-He's also employed by INRIA until August 2024 on Rust formal verification matters. **Should a governance decision involving these or any other financial ties arise, raitobezarius will recuse himself from decision-making.**
+  He has currently no stake in the cooperative. **Should a governance decision involving these or any other financial ties arise, raitobezarius will recuse himself from decision-making.**
   Additionally, raitobezarius is co-president of DGNum (dgnum.eu), a French "loi 1901" nonprofit organization aiming to promote the parisian Ecole Normale Superieure (45 rue d'Ulm, 75005 Paris) excellence on computer